 Drivers: Do you know the laws for right of way?
 Who has the right of way at an intersection?

-Intersections are one of the most common places for accidents to occur because drivers are often unclear on right of way rules and who should yield the right of way to whom.
+Intersections are one of the most common places for accidents to occur because drivers are often unclear on right-of-way rules and who should yield the right-of-way to whom, which can result in a failure to yield right-of-way accident.
 However, there are definitive rules about who gets to go, and knowing them could save your life the next time you come to a crossroads.

 Always obey these rules for right of way:

-- Controlled intersections: At a right of way intersections with traffic lights or stop or yield signs, obey the signals and signs!
-This is the easiest way to determine who has the right of way at a stop sign or traffic light and to yield right of way properly and to stay out of trouble.
+- Controlled intersections: At a right-of-way intersection with traffic lights or stop or yield signs, obey the signals and signs!
+This is the easiest way to determine who has the right-of-way at a stop sign or traffic light and to yield right-of-way properly and to stay out of trouble.

 - Intersections not controlled by a stop sign or yield signs rules or traffic lights: Yield to cars already at the intersection.
-If you and another car arrive at the intersection at the same time, then yield to the car to your right., like you would at a 4 way stop sign right of way.
+If you and another car arrive at the intersection at the same time, then yield to the car to your right like you would at a four-way stop sign right-of-way.

-- Intersections with multiple-lane roads: When a one- or two-lane road intersects with a larger road, 4 way intersection rules apply and the driver on the smaller road must yield to cars on the multi-lane road.
+- Intersections with multiple-lane roads: When a one- or two-lane road intersects with a larger road, four-way intersection rules apply and the driver on the smaller road must yield to cars on the multi-lane road.

 - Highway exit ramps: When an access road intersects with a highway exit ramp, drivers on the ramp must yield to cars on the access road.
 Likewise, if a car is entering a controlled-access highway, the car on the on-ramp must yield to any vehicle on the highway.

 - Drive at or below the speed limit!
 In any right-of-way situation, if you are driving at an unlawful speed, you forfeit your right-of-way.